seagle0128/doom-modeline/README.md

 ;; Whether display the total line number。
 (setq doom-modeline-total-line-number nil)

+;; Whether display the icon of vcs segment.
+It respects option `doom-modeline-icon'."
+(setq doom-modeline-vcs-icon t)

+;; Whether display the icon of check segment.
+It respects option `doom-modeline-icon'.
+(setq doom-modeline-check-icon t)

 ;; If non-nil, only display one number for check information if applicable.
 (setq doom-modeline-check-simple-format nil)